 It took three operations to turn “Kitten” into “Sitting” so we can say the Levenshtein distance between the words is 3.

-Other distance metrics include Damerau-Levenshtein was also takes into account transpositions of characters and Jaro-Winkler which considers matching characters and transpositions between strings but adds more complexity in both the definition and calculation.
+Other distance metrics include Damerau-Levenshtein that also takes into account transpositions of characters and Jaro-Winkler which considers matching characters and transpositions between strings but adds more complexity in both the definition and calculation.

 Basic string metrics do not account for any semantic information about strings, however.
 They deal solely with characters and measure simply how close in terms of characters are strings alike.
 This is why, without normalization, string metrics are virtually useless.
 However, if we normalize our data into small atomic attributes, then we have already isolated the semantic components and so then relying on simple character distances actually provides some useful information to us.